Heelio/UnityResponsiveWebGLTemplate/README.md

 # UnityResponsiveWebGLTemplate
 A simple, minimal responsive template for Unity WebGL builds.

-It automatically ajusts to fullscreen for any aspect ratio.
+It automatically adjusts to fullscreen for any aspect ratio.

 ## Installation

 ### Using packages

-Simply download one of the available package depending on your Unity version :
+Simply download one of the available packages depending on your Unity version:
  - [:arrow_down: Unity 2019](Packages/ResponsiveWebGLTemplate_2019.unitypackage?raw=1)
  - [:arrow_down: Unity 2020](Packages/ResponsiveWebGLTemplate_2020.unitypackage?raw=1)
  - [:arrow_down: Unity 2021](Packages/ResponsiveWebGLTemplate_2021.unitypackage?raw=1)